michaelonubogu/zafiro/README.md

 }
 ```

+The Entity API is powered by [TypeORM API](https://github.com/typeorm/typeorm#create-an-entity):

 ### Declaring a Repository<T>

 A `Repository<T>` will be generated automatically at runtime.
 The [repository API](https://github.com/typeorm/typeorm#loading-from-the-database) is powered by TypeORM.